pingcap/docs-dm/en/usage-scenario-incremental-migration.md

 ### Create tables manually downstream

-Because the table SQL statements are created before sync starting point, this incremental synchronization task does not automatically create tables downstream.
+Because the table SQL statements are created before replication starting point, this incremental synchronization task does not automatically create tables downstream.
 So you need to manually create a table schema at the corresponding starting point in the downstream TiDB.
 The detailed steps are as follows:

 {{< copyable "sql" >}}